Welcome

 • Non-combustible, inorganic shells to defend against fire

-• Elevation to 60”+ to ride above floods and high water
+• Elevation to 60”+ to ride above floods and high water, depending on site conditions

-Modern US steel comes from Electrical Arc Furnaces (EAFs) that rely on renewable energy (40%+ in Texas) and 98%+ recycled feed stock, with 75% lower carbon intensity than metal from traditional mills
+The carbon count of structural steel is high, but balanced against our reduction in concrete, its environmental effects are less.
+Modern US steel comes from Electrical Arc Furnaces (EAFs) that increasingly rely on renewable energy and use 98%+ recycled feed stock; their output’s carbon count is 75% lower than from traditional mills

-The pictures below show the shortcomings of conventional buildings in the era of climate change.
-Cat-5s’ exterior materials usually carry long manufacturers’ warrantees, and interior organic materials are kept 10”+ away from exterior walls.
-Heat and humidity typical of Houston and the Gulf Coast are becoming common in U.S., with dire outcomes for buildings that do not match these specifications.
+The pictures below show the performance of conventional wooden buildings during climate change.
+Category-5s’ exterior materials are selected specifically to counter this hazard, and usually carry long manufacturers’ warrantees.
+Interior organic materials are kept 10”+ away from exterior walls.

 ABOUT CATEGORY-5